hammock-project/hammock/README.md

 ### Configuration

-Configuration is provided via Apache Tamaya.
+Configuration is provided via Apache DeltaSpike.
 The default configuration uses port 8080 for your webserver and /tmp for your static file directory.
 You'll likely want to configure those for your project.

 ### Security